Trump ally Barrack traded access for UAE money, prosecutors say as trial nears end | Politics

 Tom Barrack, a onetime private equity executive and fundraiser for Donald Trump, traded his access to the then-president for investments from the United Arab Emirates, a U.S. prosecutor said on Tuesday during closing arguments in Barrack's foreign agent trial.
 Federal prosecutors in Brooklyn last year charged Barrack with promoting the UAE's interests to the Trump campaign and administration without informing the U.S. attorney general he was an agent, as required by law.

-His lawyers were expected to give closing arguments later on Tuesday.
+Barrack, the 75-year-old former chair of Trump's inaugural committee, has pleaded not guilty.
+He argues his interactions with Middle Eastern officials were part of his role running private equity firm Colony Capital, now known as DigitalBridge Group Inc. In his closing argument, Barrack's defense attorney Randall Jackson said there was "nothing nefarious" about Barrack's interactions with Emirati officials - several of whom had authority over both policy and financial matters.

+"It is perfectly normal in business for a company to both try to cater to your business interests as well as your political interests," Jackson said.
 During the six-week trial, federal prosecutors showed jurors hundreds of text messages and emails between Barrack, his former assistant and co-defendant Matthew Grimes, and a businessman named Rashid Al-Malik, whom prosecutors say acted as an intermediary between the two and UAE officials.

 Grimes has pleaded not guilty.
 Al-Malik is at large.
 Harris said on Tuesday that Barrack passed along "insider information" about U.S. foreign policy to UAE officials, and took Emirati input about what he should say about the Middle East in television interviews and opinion articles.